 Best medium vans

 Medium-sized vans are now the most popular size of commercial van in the UK.
+We see many requests for our medium-sized van offers.
 Big and sturdy enough to deal with all but the most specialist of trades, they offer a happy medium of space and performance.

-The sixth instalment of what has always been a highly popular van with the self-employed - so popular in fact, that it has sold over 12 million units since the first Transporter was released.
-Efficient, practical and with a touchscreen display as standard, has won the Autoexpress.co.uk Van of the Year.
+The sixth instalment of what has always been a highly popular van with the self-employed - so popular in fact, that VW has sold over 12 million units since the first Transporter was released.
+Efficient, practical and with a touchscreen display as standard, has won the Autoexpress.co.uk Van of the Year 2016.

 Also worth a look: